pudly/schmopera-hugo/content/articles/4-things-youre-probably-thankful-for-if-youre-an-opera-fan.md

 ---
-title: 4 things you're probably thankful for if you're an opera fan
+title: "4 things you&#039;re probably thankful for if you&#039;re an opera fan"
 ---

 ## Surtitles™